X

 What is permaculture and how do you incorporate it into your garden?

 “In the broadest sense, permaculture is a design framework inspired by natural ecosystems.
-I used many of the permaculture design principles when I was setting up our plot in order to make the best possible use of the space.
-For example, placing the individual elements such as raised beds, pond or compost heap in the best location relative to one another helps to create beneficial relationships and potentially saves a lot of work later.
+I used many permaculture design principles when setting up our plot to make the best possible use of the space.
+For example, placing the individual elements, such as raised beds, a pond, or a compost heap, in the best locations relative to one another helps create beneficial relationships and can save a lot of work later.

 “I’m always trying to increase diversity by planting vegetables in polycultures instead of monocultures.
 Not only does it help to prevent disease and pest damage, but these polycultures can also be very pretty too.”